Infinitely wildly ramified arboreal representations for postcritically finite polynomials with potential good reduction: Introduction

 \subsection{Outline}

 We begin by examining the behavior of images and preimages of disks in $\Cbb_v$ under a monic polynomial $f$ with integral coefficients.
-In particular, we show that the image of large enough disks contained in the ring of integers of $\Cbb_v$ behave very nicely, except for when they are centered at elements contained in certain ``bad directions" at the Gauss point.
-We then use an explicit formula for the valuation of the discriminant of iterates of $f$ to create a lower bound on the ramification indices of the field extension $K(f^{-n}(a))/K$.
+In particular, we show that the image of large enough disks contained in the ring of integers of $\Cbb_v$ behave very nicely, except when they are centered at elements contained in certain ``bad directions" at the Gauss point.
+We then use an explicit formula for the valuation of the discriminant of iterates of $f$, as well as a result proved in the appendix, to create a lower bound on the ramification indices of the field extensions $K(f^{-n}(a))/K$.
 Using this, we relate the results about images of disks in $\Cbb_v$ to the ramification of the iterated field extensions in question, and show that $K_\infty/K$ is infinitely wildly ramified if $T_\infty(f,a)$ does not contain elements lying in these ``bad directions."
 We then reduce the iterated set of preimages of $a$ under $f$ modulo the maximal ideal of the ring of integers of $\Cbb_v$, and analyze this in order to show that $K_\infty/K$ is infinitely wildly ramified even when $T_\infty(f,a)$ includes elements lying in these ``bad directions."